Tucson police chief offers to resign after releasing video of officers restraining Hispanic man who later died

 The officers responded to an April 21 call from Ingram-Lopez’s grandmother, who contacted police shortly after 1 a.m. that day reporting that he was drunk, naked and running around the house, Magnus said.
 Two days before the call, Magnus added, Ingram-Lopez had allegedly committed domestic violence and disorderly conduct involving his family.

 In the recording, officers can be heard repeatedly telling a restrained, frantic Ingram-Lopez to calm down.
-At one point, an officer warned Ingram-Lopez that he is “gonna get zapped” if he does not calm down, an apparent reference to a Taser device.
+At one point, an officer warned Ingram-Lopez that he is “going to get zapped” if he does not calm down, an apparent reference to a stun gun.

 The three officers who responded were all found to have improperly handled the incident, Magnus said.
 All three would have been fired had they not already resigned, Magnus said.

 Magnus, calling it “a difficult day,” described what happened the night officers responded to the call before playing the footage.
-Ingram-Lopez ran into the garage, Magnus said, which is where officers handcuffed him and then put him face down.
+Ingram-Lopez ran into the garage, Magnus said, which is where officers handcuffed him and then put him facedown.
 Magnus said there was no indication any officers used chokeholds or held a knee to his neck, which was the case when George Floyd was killed in Minneapolis in May, setting off nationwide protests.

 Protests spread over police shootings.
 Police promised reforms.
 They still shoot and kill nearly 1,000 people every year.